5G-MAG/Standards/pages/5g-media-streaming/5g-media-streaming-specifications.md

 # 📑 Specifications and relevant references

-This is a list of specifications in the scope of 5G Downlink Media Streaming.
+This is a list of specifications in the scope of 5G Media Streaming.

 ## Main specifications
 * [ETSI TS 126 501](https://portal.etsi.org/webapp/workprogram/Report_WorkItem.asp?WKI_ID=67203) - 5G Media Streaming (